Vacancy: Scientific Developer in 3D Geographic Data Science (Full-time)

 The National University of Singapore (NUS) is ranked consistently as one of the world’s top universities.
 It aspires to be a vital community of academics, researchers, staff, students and alumni working together in a spirit of innovation and enterprise for a better world.

-Singapore is one of the most developed countries in the world, currently ranked the #1 most competitive country, and successfully attracting talents from all over the world.
-It is also ranked as the safest country in the world, offering a first class living and working experience in the heart of Southeast Asia.
+Ranked as the #1 most competitive country and the safest country in the world, Singapore successfully attracts talents from all over the world by offering first-world living and working experience in the heart of Southeast Asia.

 Urban Analytics Lab